The Rolling Stones announce 40th anniversary editions of Tattoo You

 Deluxe 2CD

-+ 20 page booklet including essay from Kevin Howlett & Jeff Slade
++ 20 page booklet including essay from Kevin Howlett & Jeff Slate

 CD 1 – Tattoo You (2021 Remaster)